Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Description
 To get an accurate test of the HTTP protocol, Wireshark should be used to analyze the packets sent from the web server to verify that HTTP protocol version 1.1 or later is being used.

-### Pre-condition
+### Precondition

 _MyWebserver_ should be started with working contents.

 ### Test steps

-1. Setup Wireshark to listen to the trafic while accessing the web server.
+1. Setup Wireshark to listen to the traffic while accessing the web server.
 2. Access the web server using any web browser.

 ### Expected Result

-Wireshark analysis should show that HTTP 1.1 is used when requesting the webserver in the web browser, and respond with the same protocol.
+Wireshark analysis should show that HTTP 1.1 is used when requesting the web server in the web browser, and respond with the same protocol.

 ---